smartprocure/ha-job-scheduler/README.md

 ## scheduleDelayed

 Schedule data to be delivered at a later date.
-Duplicate payloads will be ignored.

-`scheduleFor` accepts a number of milliseconds in the future or a date.
+Duplicate payloads will be ignored. `scheduleFor` accepts a number of milliseconds in the future or a date.
+Use in conjunction with `runDelayed`.

 Returns a boolean indicating if the item  was successfully scheduled.

 ```typescript
 scheduleDelayed(